Learn something new every day More Info... by email

-While hippopotomonstrosesquippedaliophobia may be less common than other phobias, individuals who suffer from the disorder experience the same sense of panic as those who suffer from acrophobia (fear of heights), arachnophobia (fear of spiders), or any other well-known phobia.
+While this disorder may be less common than other phobias, individuals who suffer from it experience the same sense of panic as those who suffer from acrophobia (fear of heights), arachnophobia (fear of spiders), or any other well-known phobia.
 Rather than spiders or heights, however, the hippopotomonstrosesquippedaliophobic experiences an overall feeling of dread or fear whenever he or she comes in contact with a particularly long word.
 Despite the realization that they pose no damage to the individual, sufferers may experience symptoms like shortness of breath, rapid heartbeat, and nausea whenever this happens.

 Hippopotomonstrosesquippedaliophobia literally means the hippopotamus and monster-related fear of very long words.
 As a 15-syllable word, the term itself is likely to panic those who suffer from the disorder.
 As a result, many experts have challenged its use, arguing that the term mocks its sufferers.
 Therefore, the term sesquipedaliophobia, or the fear of many syllables, is often used instead.

-Identifying hippopotomonstrosesquippedaliophobia is relatively simple, as individuals who suffer from the disorder will experience a persistent and unwarranted fear when they come into contact with long words.
+Identifying this phobia is relatively simple, as individuals who suffer from the disorder will experience a persistent and unwarranted fear when they come into contact with long words.
 Clammy hands, elevated heartbeat, and dry mouth are some of the most common physical symptoms of the disorder.